 The District has three major revenue sources: property taxes, grants and contracts, and tuition and fees.
-Total revenue for the District decreased by \$11.5 million or less than 1% as a result of increases and decreases in the following major categories: property tax revenue rose by \$9.2 million due to new construction added to the tax rolls; grants and contracts revenue decreased approximately \$14.4 million primarily resulting from fewer students participating in Federal financial aid programs; and other revenues decreased approximately \$10.4 million due to one-time funding received in FY 2016 for wellness programs.
+Total revenue for the District increased by \$9.7 million or 1% as a result of increases in the following major categories: property tax revenue rose by \$9.0 million due to new construction added to the tax rolls, and grants and contracts revenue increased approximately \$0.7 million primarily resulting from additional revenues to the radio stations.

-An overall decline of \$41.8 million was noted for expenses.
-Declines were noted in several categories including: instruction (\$12.2 million, reflecting slightly lower instructional costs); operation & maintenance of plant (\$23.9 million, predominantly due to reduced non-capitalized expenses for equipment and plant as the District's capital program winds down); student financial assistance (\$6.8 million, due to the lower financial aid activity that was noted previously); and depreciation expense (\$4.3 million).
-These decreases were offset by a notable increase in institutional support expenses of approximately \$9.2 million or about 8%.
-This increase was due to higher spending on non-capitalized equipment attributed to institutional support, some of which was a shift from operation and maintenance of plant.
+An overall increase of \$18.5 million was noted for expenses.
+Declines were noted in several categories including: instruction (\$6.2 million, reflecting slightly lower instructional costs); public service (\$1.4 million, predominantly due to reduced non-capitalized expenses for equipment and plant as the District's capital program winds down); and depreciation expense (\$1.3 million).
+These decreases were offset by a notable increase in institutional support expenses of approximately \$11.3 million or about 9%.
+This increase was due to higher spending on non-capitalized equipment attributed to institutional support and minor increases in personnel costs relating to additional staffing for institutional initiatives.